red/web-redlake/content/en/blog/careers/job-2.md

 ## We Offer

-Lean startup salary, coffee subsidy, the chance to change the world.
-We’re a tight-knit group and have a lot of fun!
+Lean FOSS salary, coffee subsidy, the chance to change the world.
+We’re a tight-knit group and have a lot of fun.

 ## What's Next

-Please submit your resume, cover letter, and any relevant links (e.g. Github/bitbucket/personal website).
+Please submit your resume, cover letter, and any relevant links (e.g.
+Github/bitbucket/personal website).
 Please, no phone calls, drop-ins, or recruiters.

 [Apply Here](mailto:gregg@redlake-tech.com)